postmanlabs/labs-docs/src/pages/docs/integrations/connected-apps.md

 >> delete
 >>      what happens to integrations using the CA when you delete?

-## Creating integrations using connected apps
+## Creating integrations using connected accounts

 >> if there already is an added app to this team, there is at the top of the **Add Integration** page a **Connected to...** thing and an option to connect to a different workspace